 Custodial accounts are brokerage accounts that must be opened in your child’s name.
 They are not required to be used for educational reasons but you cannot get money out of them when you put it in.
 The most popular custodial accounts are Uniform Gifts to Minors Act Accounts, known as UGMAs, and Uniform Transfers to Minor Act accounts, known as UTMAs.
 They both have no contribution limits but are subject to Kiddies Taxes and will be listed on income tax returns.

 Trusts should be reserved if you have a considerable amount of money to invest for your child.
 They should be considered if you want to save a large sum of money and put it aside for your child.
 If you choose a trust, you should always meet with an attorney and talk to a tax advisor first.
 Your attorney will draft all necessary documents needed to ensure the trust is distributed according to your wishes.
-Your tax advisor will consult with you over all tax considerations before you make the investment.
-Trusts give parents control over their children’s money by allowing flexible decisions to be made as to time of distribution and circumstances.
+Your tax advisor will consult with you overall tax considerations before you make the investment.
+Trusts give parents control over their children’s money by allowing flexible decisions to be made as to the time of distribution and circumstances.

 While you should definitely be sure you have the right investments in place for your financial future with your retirement accounts, it is never too early to start saving for your child’s future.
 The earlier the better!
 And believe it or not, you can start planning for your child’s retirement even if they are just a teenager.

 Talk to your financial advisor about a Roth IRA.
-As long as its only contributions put into these accounts, withdrawals can be done tax free if they are not earnings.
+As long as its only contributions put into these accounts, withdrawals can be done tax-free if they are not earnings.
 As soon as your child gets their own job, they can begin contributing to their Roth IRA.

 If you find yourself stressed about being able to save for your child’s future, don’t be too hard on yourself.
 Above are some great options to help lock in savings for your children, but there are also options if you can’t afford to put aside anything at all.
 Educating your child is the best investment you can make when it comes to their future.
 Financial literacy is the give that keeps on giving.
 It is a subject they won’t learn in school but something you can teach them.